Atomic Rooster: Revival and new line-up (2016–present)

 Gautrey replaced French on vocals.
 Later that year, the band released the single "No More" b/w "Rebel Devil", which was the first new music under the Atomic Rooster name since 1983.
 This was sold only at the band's concerts.

-On 28 July 2025, Atomic Rooster announced the release of Circle the Sun, the band's first full-length studio album in 42 years, on 10 October. available on Cherry Red Records This will include the tracks "No More" and "Rebel Devil" from the 2024 single.
+On 28 July 2025, Atomic Rooster announced the release of Circle the Sun, the band's first full-length studio album in 42 years, on 10 October. available on Cherry Red Records.
+This included the tracks "No More" and "Rebel Devil" from the 2024 single.